-- Perpetual threat of wildfire by jet flares, plus environmental impacts such as chronic shock from sonic booms to local Native Nations communities, unincorporated communities, and conservation areas; including over 70 sensitive/at-risk wild species and 14 species listed under the Endangered Species Act, plus what is presumed to be the breeding grounds most densely utilized by the most diverse raptor population on the planet
+- Perpetual threat of fires ignited by flares to local Native Nations communities, other rural communities, and conservation areas sheltering over 70 sensitive/at-risk wild species and 14 species listed under the Endangered Species Act, plus what is presumed to be the avian breeding grounds most densely utilized by the most diverse raptor population on the planet

 - Potential decimation of species normally triggered to only emerge from hibernation by thunder vibration which signals life-sustaining precipitation, such as Spadefoot toads